Api2Pdf/api2pdf.php/README.md

 ## Usage without Composer

-Copy the files in the `src` directory to a sub-directory in your project, then add the following in the beginning of your PHP file:
+Copy the file in the `src` directory to a sub-directory in your project, then add the following in the beginning of your PHP file:

 ```
 require_once 'your-own-directory/Api2Pdf.php';
-require_once 'your-own-directory/ApiResult.php';

-use Api2Pdf\Api2Pdf;
 ```

 ## <a name="resources"></a>Resources